 I’ve just written lake so much I’m not even sure it’s a word anymore.
 This day trip, however, is another one of my favourites!

-Tom and I rented bikes (we’re big on cycling?) from Zoom Leisure and did a self-guided tour of NOTL’s vineyards and wineries.
+My partner and I rented bikes (we’re big on cycling?) from Zoom Leisure and did a self-guided tour of NOTL’s vineyards and wineries.
 We sampled lovely wines — from bold reds to the sweet icewines Canada is famous for.

 But NOTL is more than just wine!
 We stopped at Fort George, the historic military structure that defended Canada from our then-not-so-neighbourly neighbours to the south.